-The "recall" metric is a measure of the fraction of positive outcomes that were correctly scored.
+The "recall" is the share of true positives amongst all your converters, i.e. the portion of your converters that the model predicts correctly.
 The higher the number the better the model is at identifying who is likely to generate a success.

 Recall is therefore defined and computed as: